It Comes at Night

-As harrowing as post-apocalyptic nightmares come, Trey Edward Shults’s thriller explores the rawest variation on us-versus-them.
+As harrowing as post-apocalyptic nightmares come, Trey Edward Shults’s thriller explores the rawest variation of us-versus-them.

-A major statement on the subject of civilization in freefall, writer-director Trey Edward Shults’s nerve-shredding domestic thriller joins the rarified company of Cormac McCarthy’s 2006 novel The Road and the small handful of intimate post-apocalyptic scenarios that puncture through to our deepest fears.
-Shults, whose first feature Krisha (2015) turned the crucible of one Thanksgiving weekend into a harrowing psychodrama, again burrows deep into the idea of families in extremis.
-This time, he’s got two of them, but you wouldn’t call them friendly neighbors: Caked in grime and clad in biohazard masks, they’re citizens of a ruined world that’s forgotten how to trust.
+A major statement on the subject of civilization in free fall, writer-director Trey Edward Shults’s nerve-shredding domestic thriller joins the rarified company of Cormac McCarthy’s 2006 novel The Road and the handful of intimate post-apocalyptic scenarios that puncture through to our deepest fears.
+Shults, whose first feature, Krisha (2015), turned the crucible of one Thanksgiving weekend into a hair-raising psychodrama, again burrows deep into the idea of families in extremis.
+This time, he’s got two clans, but you wouldn’t call them friendly neighbors: Caked in grime and clad in biohazard masks, they’re citizens of a ruined world that’s forgotten how to trust.

-Yet someone does approach, banging on the portal (the sounds in this film, explosively deployed, will give you a heart attack), and after the stranger is subdued and tied to a tree overnight, we learn that his name is Will (James White’s magnetic Christopher Abbott) and not “sick.”
+Yet someone does approach, banging on the portal (the sounds in this film, explosively deployed, will give you a heart attack), and after the stranger is subdued and tied to a tree overnight, we learn that his name is Will (James White’s magnetic Christopher Abbott) and he's not “sick.”
 Don’t hold your breath hoping to learn what the plague is.
-That’s part of what makes Shults’s spare, fablelike story transcend any number of Walking Dead episodes: It trades in the unknown, in sweat-soaked parental caution, the claustrophobia of the house and, with creeping dread, the addition of Will’s young wife, Kim (Riley Keogh), and three-year-old son to the group.
+That’s part of what makes Shults’s spare, fablelike story transcend any number of Walking Dead episodes: It traffics in the unknown, in sweat-soaked parental caution and the claustrophobia of the house.
+The addition of Will’s soft young wife, Kim (Riley Keough), and three-year-old son to the group only adds more dread.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf